onflow/flow-emulator/README.md

 ```

 ## Emulating mainnet and testnet transactions
 The emulator allows you to simulate the execution of transactions as if they were
-performed on the mainnet or testnet.
+performed on the Mainnet or Testnet.
 In order to activate this feature,
-you must specify the network name for the chain ID flag in the following manner:
+you must specify the network name for the chain ID flag as well as the RPC host
+to connect to.

 ```
-flow emulator --chain-id mainnet
+flow emulator --chain-id mainnet --rpc-host access-008.mainnet24.nodes.onflow.org:9000 flow emulator --chain-id mainnet --rpc-host access-002.devnet49.nodes.onflow.org:9000
 ```

-Please note, the actual execution on the real network may differ.
+Please note, the actual execution on the real network may differ depending on the exact state when the transaction is executed.

 By default, the forked network will start from the latest sealed block when the emulator
 is started.
 You can specify a different starting block height by using the `--start-block-height` flag.

-You can also store all of your changes and cached registers to a persistent db using the `--persist` flag,
+You can also store all of your changes and cached registers to a persistent db by using the `--persist` flag,
 along with the other sqlite settings.

+To submit transactions as a different account, you can use the `--skip-tx-validation` flag to disable transaction signature
+verification.
+Then submit transactions from any account using any valid private key.

 ## Debugging
 To debug any transactions sent via VSCode or Flow CLI, you can use the `debugger` pragma.